khangdzox/Inference-Engine/README.md

 - `parse.py`: This file contains utility functions that are used by the other files.

-    - [ ] `parse_file(input_file)`: This method parses the input file and returns the knowledge base, the query, and the set of propositional symbols.
+    - [x] `parse(input_file)`: This method parses the input file and returns the knowledge base, the query, and the set of propositional symbols.

 - `test.py`: This file contains the test cases for the program.